Lone Star Football League: 2013 season

 For 2013, the LSFL played with just five teams.
 Amarillo, Laredo, Corpus Christi, and Abilene (now known as the Bombers) returned from the 2012 season.
 The league added two new teams; the expansion San Angelo Bandits and the New Mexico Stars (formerly of the Indoor Football League and the LSFL's first and only team outside of Texas).
 The league announced in October that the Corpus Christi Hammerheads had been removed from the league due to its ownership violating by-laws.
 The Amarillo Venom defeated the Laredo Rattlesnakes 70–69 to repeat as league champions.
 After the season, in late September 2013, the Laredo franchise announced it was ceasing operations due to the financial and legal difficulties of its owner.

 2014 season

 With the Laredo and Abilene franchises failing to return, the LSFL added the West Texas Wildcatters in Odessa and the Rio Grande Valley Sol in Hidalgo to the league.

 Merger with the CPIFL

 On August 14, 2014, it was announced at the league website that they merged with the Champions Professional Indoor Football League to create what they say is the largest indoor football league in the country.
 The merged league became known as Champions Indoor Football.

+Returning in 2026?

+On August 25, 2026, Texas native and coach Tom Lewis, who was previously named head coach, general manager and part-owner of the North Michigan Muskies of American Indoor Football, abruptly resigned from that team and announced on his personal Facebook page that he plans on relaunching the LSFL and will have ties to the pre-merger league.
+He is looking at franchises for Allen, Edinburg, Abilene, San Antonio, Odessa, Wichita Falls, and Waco.